algorandfoundation/docs/docs/get-details/dapps/smart-contracts/test-and-deploy/debugging.md

 ![Teal Debugger Scope](../../../../../imgs/tealdbg-3.png)
 <center>*TEAL Debugger Scope*</center>

 One or more transactions that are stored in a file can be debugged by dumping the context data with the `goal clerk dryrun` command.
-For example, two stateful smart contracts are grouped below and the context data is generated using the `dryrun-dump` option.
+For example, two smart contracts are grouped below and the context data is generated using the `dryrun-dump` option.
 The `tealdbg` command is then used to start the debugger.

 ```
 #generate calls